Tteok-Kkochi

 Notes

-• Skip the skewers for a weeknight shortcut.
+• Skip the skewers on a busy weeknight.

-Authenticity does not mean unnecessary labor; you can simply pan-fry the loose, dried rice cakes until blistered, pour the sauce directly over them, and toss rapidly off the heat.
+Threading sticky rice cakes onto wooden sticks is a chore you can absolutely skip.
+Toss the loose, dried rice cakes directly into the oil, fry until blistered, pour the sauce over them in the pan, and toss rapidly off the heat.

 From Cook Korean in America.